yukikotakahata/1701QCA-assessment-2/index.md

 You will use this workbook to keep track of your progress through the course and also as a process journal to document the making of your projects.
 The comments in italics throughout the template give suggestions about what to include.
 Feel free to delete those instructions when you have completed the sections.

 ## Project working title ##
-*Insert the name of the project you chose to replicate.*
+*Insert a name for the project as you conceive of it at the moment.*

 ## Related projects ##
 *Find about 6 related projects to the project you choose.
 A project might be related through  function, technology, materials, fabrication, concept, or code.
 Don't forget to place an image of the related project in the appropriate folder and insert the filename in the appropriate places below.
 Copy the markdown block of code below for each project you are showing.*